developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/setup/index.md

 * **An Output Plug-in -** to control the passing of data to an application
 * **An associated application -** (or activity) with which to link DataWedge actions

 When associated with an app, DataWedge can be invoked to scan and acquire the data, format or append it in a specified way, and pass it to the associated app when the app comes to the foreground.
 DataWedge also includes Profile0, which works with any unassociated application that comes to the foreground.
 Profile0 contains baseline settings that can be tailored to suit individual needs.
-This allows DataWedge to be used out of the box with no little or no setup.
+This allows DataWedge to be used out of the box with little or no setup.

 **Important: Control of barcode scanning hardware is exclusive**.
 When DataWedge is active, Scanner and Barcode APIs of apps such as Enterprise Browser and others will be inoperative.
 Likewise, when an app such as Enterprise Browser controls the scanning hardware, other apps (including DataWedge) are locked out.
 It is therefore important to understand how to take control of a device's scanner hardware and, if necessary, release it to other apps when scanning is complete.
 For more information, see **Disable DataWedge** section.